 One similar procedure is laser PRK.
 Both LASIK and PRK use the same laser.
 PRK treats the outer surface of the cornea while LASIK treats deeper, after a surface “flap” is moved aside.
 The flap is then laid back down after the laser is applied.
 LASIK yields better comfort, quicker visual recovery and lower risk of infection than PRK.
 But LASIK requires a higher level of surgical skill and carries the potential for greater surgical complications.

-Another procedure gaining noteriety is one which utilizes minute arc-shaped implants which are positioned in the periphery of the cornea.
-These "Intacs" change the shape of the cornea and allow a much clearer focus.
-Perhaps the most charming feature of Intacs is that they are reversible - they can be removed or altered, if desired.
+Another procedure gaining notoriety is one which utilizes minute arc-shaped implants which are positioned in the periphery of the cornea.
+These “Intacs” change the shape of the cornea and allow a much clearer focus.
+Perhaps the most charming feature of Intacs is that they are reversible – they can be removed or altered, if desired.

-For those very unfortunate souls who have been "blessed" with unusually high amounts of nearsightedness, a new procedure called intra-ocular lens implantation has shown great success.
-This is done by afixing a small, firm "contact lens" right inside the eye exactly in the line of sight.
+For those very unfortunate souls who have been “blessed” with unusually high amounts of nearsightedness, a relatively new procedure called intra-ocular lens implantation has shown great success.
+This is done by afixing a small, firm “contact lens” right inside the eye exactly in the line of sight.
 Since this is a procedure that requires an opening into the inside of the eye, it is a little more involved than the other procedures and uses anesthesia, meaning the cost is greater.
-But for those who can barely see their hand in front of their face (you know who you are), it's the most wonderful thing since hi-def TV.
+But for those who can barely see their hand in front of their face (you know who you are), it’s the most wonderful thing since hi-def TV.

 Other still newer procedures are still “in the pipeline” and will be introduced to the public as development allows.
 Stayed tuned to our site and we’ll keep you up-to-date!